yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/transformers.md

 On the other hand, AR models keep away from such assumptions regarding independence and do not naturally suffer from the pre-train-fine-tuning discrepancy because they rely on the objective predicting the next token conditioned on the previous tokens without masking them.
 They merely utilize the decoder part of the transformer with masked selfattention.
 They prevent the model from accessing words to the right of the current word in a forward direction (or to the left of the current word in a backward direction), which is called ***unidirectionality***.
 They are also called Causal Language Models (CLMs) due to their unidirectionality.

 For different branches of models, we employ different training strategies:
-\begin{itemize}
-	\item Generative pretrained models like the GPT family are trained using a Causal Language Modeling objective.
+* Generative pretrained models like the GPT family are trained using a Causal Language Modeling objective.
-	\item Denoising models like the BERT family are trained using a Masked Language Modeling objective.
+* Denoising models like the BERT family are trained using a Masked Language Modeling objective.
-	\item Encoder-decoder models like the T5, BART or PEGASUS models are trained using heuristics to create pairs of (inputs, labels).
+* Encoder-decoder models like the T5, BART or PEGASUS models are trained using heuristics to create pairs of (inputs, labels).
 These heuristics can be for instance a corpus of pairs of sentences in two languages for a machine translation model, a heuristic way to identify summaries in a large corpus for a summarization model or various ways to corrupt inputs with associated uncorrupted inputs as labels which is a more flexible way to perform denoising than the previous masked language modeling.
 \end{itemize}

 ### The Encoder Branch